MatinGhanbari/NexGen.MediatR.Extensions.Caching/README.md

 }
 ```

-### Step 2: Evict Cached Responses
+### Step 3: Invalidate Cached Responses

-To evict the cached responses you should evict them by their tags.
+To **Invalidate** the cached responses you should evict them by their tags.
 Example:

 ```csharp
 public class TestClass